top of page

 Noah's Final Days

 Our family's wishes were to spend the little time that we had left with Noah at an appropriate children's hospice.
-By this time of his diagnosis, the long journey back to our Cornwall home was not possible as he was too ill.
+By the time of his diagnosis, the long journey back to our Cornwall home was not possible as he was too ill.
 Instead, Natasha and I found a place for care for Noah at the incredible Alexander Devine Children’s Hospice in Berkshire near to where Natasha's family home is.

 With the support of numerous specialist departments supporting Noah’s care, the multi disciplinary team put a plan in place to safely transfer him to the children’s hospice for his final days.
 Natasha and medical practitioners from Birmingham Children’s Hospital travelled with him in the ambulance, to keep him safe for the one-and-a-half-hour journey, to ensure he did not deteriorate on route.